Monthly Archives: December 2012

 2012: A Year in Photography

 2012 was a busy travel year for me.
 I visited all seven continents, 18 countries and flew over 150,000 miles.
-I was exhausted for much of the year, but on the upside I came away with some amazing photos.
+I was exhausted for much of the year, but on the upside, I came away with some amazing photos.
 I made some great strides as a photographer in 2012.
-I improved my mastery of Lightroom and have have worked on going out of my way to get better shots.
+I improved my mastery of Lightroom and have worked on going out of my way to get better shots.
 My gear didn’t change much during the year.
 I purchased a new carbon fiber tripod in March and replaced the 18-200mm lens I had been using since 2007.
 I also celebrated my 5-year anniversary of publishing my daily photo and released my iPhone Travel Photography app.

 It was a good year for photography and I plan on making 2013 even better!